 King's Cross is a great example of an area of London that's gone through some extreme change to get where it is today.
 10-20 years ago it was very dodgy indeed, but nowadays - partly thanks to some great station restoration work - it's become a destination in itself.
 And with Granary Square and Coal Drops Yard just minutes walk from the station it's really become an excellent dining destination too.

-They're viewed as being some of the best Spanish restaurants in London and this Barrafina is at the Coal Drops Yard area in King's Cross.
-All of the Barrafinas have a unique menu and this outpost has a unique menu with a particular focus on Catalan cooking.
+They're viewed as being some of the best Spanish restaurants in London and this Barrafina is no exception.
+All of the Barrafinas have a unique menu and the King's Cross outpost has a unique menu with a particular focus on Catalan cooking.
 Otherwise, expect a no-reservation counter-dining-only restaurant with excellent Spanish small plates.

 The original opened up in Exmouth Market to great reviews and they haven't looked back since.
-Now in multiple locations across town, this was their second in London and one of the first on the revamped Granary Square.
+Now in multiple locations across town, this was Caravan's second opening in London and one of the first places to open on Granary Square.
 Coffee remains a big thing, supplied by their nearby roastery.
 Food-wise, they serve what they call a "food well-travelled" menu all-day and their brunch remains one of the most popular in town.

-Casa & Plaza Pastor is the Mexican restaurant from the Harts Group - the people behind El Pastor and Barrafina.
-This restaurant has Casa Pastor - the part that's most like El Pastor before it - serving up Mexican classics done well.
-And outside is Plasa Pastor, which has a line in sandwiches and rotisserie chicken (and is, obviously, heated in the winter).
+Casa & Plaza Pastor is the Mexican restaurant of two parts from the Harts Group - the people behind El Pastor in Borough and the Barrafina restaurants.
+Casa Pastor - the part that's most like El Pastor before it - serves up Mexican classics done well.
+Outside is Plasa Pastor, which has a line in sandwiches and rotisserie chicken (and is, obviously, heated in the winter).

-With eyepopping interiors by Tom Dixon and food by Palomar chef and restaurateur Assaf Granit, this was first restaurant to open at Coal Drops Yard.
-If you're at the bar, it's a scene quite familiar from The Palomar - Jerusalem-inspired food served up by a lively kitchen.
+With eyepopping interiors by Tom Dixon and food by Palomar chef and restaurateur Assaf Granit, this was the first restaurant to open at Coal Drops Yard.
+If you're up at the counter, it's a scene quite familiar from The Palomar - Jerusalem-inspired food served up by a lively kitchen.
 They also have a handy bar - and outside space - on the first floor.

 Dishoom is perennially popular in London, with its take on Bombay cafe culture responsible for long waits and queues at all their restaurants.
-This King's Cross restaurant is busy in the evening, but you can easily book for lunch. it's cavernous intrerior also makes it one of the largest in the group.
+This King's Cross restaurant is busy in the evening and for weekend brunch, but you can easily book for lunch. it's cavernous interior also makes it one of the largest in the group.
 But once settled down inside, you'll see why people keep coming back for its excellent Indian small plates.

-Flat Iron have an avid following around town, with their signature flat iron steaks being one of the best deals in town.
-This is their King's Cross location where they'll have the usual flat-iron steaks as well as some special cuts.
+Flat Iron have an avid following amongst Londoners, with their signature flat iron steaks being one of the best deals in town.
+This is their King's Cross location where they serve up the usual flat-iron steaks as well as some special cuts.
 And all for a much cheaper price than you'd normally pay at a steakhouse.

 The D&D restaurant group took over a site that used to be the first ever gym in London - a huge imposing building just outside St Pancras.
 They've replaced that gym with what is pretty much the opposite, a huge restaurant and bar space.
 Expect plenty of German food and booze on the menu - brasserie-style downstairs and more of a fine-dining approach upstairs.